glaucuslinux/glaucus/README.md

 * The kernel uses the bare minimum configuration needed to get a bootable system (from DOTSLASHLINUX's extremely lightweight kernel configuration guides)

-* doesn't require a separate partition to build and install into (unlike LFS)
+* Doesn't require a separate partition to build and install into

 ## Optimizations